-Posted February 7, 2012 By: Former Writer
+Posted February 7, 2012 at 11:00 am by Former Writer

 The most exciting root is almost always the first root.
 Getting s-off, freeing your phone for the first time and sticking it to the proverbial man is exciting.
 However, that doesn’t depreciate the effort to keep that root method updated and making it an easier, more stable method.